-We will buy the receivables from CNH Industrial Capital America to transfer to the trust on the closing date under the purchase agreement entered into in connection with the offering of the notes by the trust.
+We will buy the receivables from CNH Capital to transfer to the trust on the closing date under the purchase agreement entered into in connection with the offering of the notes by the trust.

-Under the purchase agreement, CNH Industrial Capital America must use procedures not adverse to our interests to select the receivables to be sold to us.
-We buy these receivables without recourse to CNH Industrial Capital America for defaults by the obligors.
-However, CNH Industrial Capital America represents and warrants to us on the purchase date as to the receivables being sold on that date by it, among other things, that:
+Under the purchase agreement, CNH Capital must use procedures not adverse to our interests to select the receivables to be sold to us.
+We buy these receivables without recourse to CNH Capital for defaults by the obligors.
+However, CNH Capital represents and warrants to us on the purchase date as to the receivables being sold on that date by it, among other things, that:

-- (1) each of the receivables meets our eligibility requirements; - (2) the information that it has provided to us about the receivables is correct in all material respects; - (3) the obligor on each of the receivables is required to maintain physical damage insurance covering the financed equipment in accordance with its normal requirements; - (4) immediately prior to the transfers contemplated in the transaction agreements, CNH Industrial Capital America had good title to each receivable transferred by it, free and clear of all security interests, liens, charges and encumbrances (other than (a) tax liens, mechanics' liens and any liens that attach to the related receivable by operation of law as a result of any act or omission by the related obligor and (b) any lien against the equipment resulting from a cross-collateralization provision in the related contract), and no setoff, defenses or counterclaims have been asserted or threatened; - (5) as of the purchase date, each of the receivables is or will be secured by a first priority perfected security interest in the financed equipment in favor of CNH Industrial Capital America; and - (6) each of the receivables complied at the time it was originated and complies as of the purchase date with applicable federal and state laws in all material respects, including consumer credit, truth in lending, equal credit opportunity and disclosure laws.
+- (1) each of the receivables meets our eligibility requirements; - (2) the information that it has provided to us about the receivables is correct in all material respects; - (3) the obligor on each of the receivables is required to maintain physical damage insurance covering the financed equipment in accordance with its normal requirements; - (4) immediately prior to the transfers contemplated in the transaction agreements, CNH Capital had good title to each receivable transferred by it, free and clear of all security interests, liens, charges and encumbrances (other than (a) tax liens, mechanics' liens and any liens that attach to the related receivable by operation of law as a result of any act or omission by the related obligor and (b) any lien against the equipment resulting from a cross-collateralization provision in the related contract), and no setoff, defenses or counterclaims have been asserted or threatened; - as of the purchase date, each of the receivables is or will be secured by a first priority perfected security interest in the financed equipment in favor of CNH Capital; and - (6) each of the receivables complied at the time it was originated and complies as of the purchase date with applicable federal and state laws in all material respects, including consumer credit, truth in lending, equal credit opportunity and disclosure laws.

-If CNH Industrial Capital America breaches any of its representations or warranties concerning the receivables conveyed in a purchase agreement it will be obligated to repurchase from us or the trust any receivable materially and adversely affected by the breach at a price equal to the Purchase Amount as defined below.
-This repurchase obligation is the sole remedy available to us, the indenture trustee, the noteholders, the trust, the trustee or the certificateholders against CNH Industrial Capital America for any such breach.
-If CNH Industrial Capital America fails for any reason to perform its repurchase obligation, you could experience delays or reductions in payments on your notes.
-In connection with any such repurchase, we will assign to CNH Industrial Capital America any interest that we have in the receivable and the related equipment.
-"Purchase Amount" means, as of the close of business on the last day of a collection period (or, with respect to any applicable receivable that is a liquidated receivable, as of the day immediately prior to such receivable becoming a liquidated receivable less any liquidation proceeds actually received by the trust) plus interest accrued and unpaid thereon as of such last day at a rate per annum equal to the cutoff date APR.
+If CNH Capital breaches any of its representations or warranties concerning the receivables conveyed in a purchase agreement it will be obligated to repurchase from us or the trust any receivable materially and adversely affected by the breach at a price equal to the Purchase Amount as defined below.
+This repurchase obligation is the sole remedy available to us, the indenture trustee, the noteholders, the trust, the trustee or the certificateholders against CNH Capital for any such breach.
+If CNH Capital fails for any reason to perform its repurchase obligation, you could experience delays or reductions in payments on your notes.
+In connection with any such repurchase, we will assign to CNH Capital any interest that we have in the receivable and the related equipment.
+"Purchase Amount" means, as of the close of business on the last day of a collection period, an amount equal to the contract value of the applicable receivable, as of the first day of the immediately following collection period (or, with respect to any applicable receivable that is a liquidated receivable, as of the day immediately prior to such receivable becoming a liquidated receivable less any liquidation proceeds actually received by the trust) plus interest accrued and unpaid thereon as of such last day at a rate per annum equal to 4.43%, which is an annual rate that equals the weighted average adjusted APR of the Receivables as of the cutoff date (the "Cutoff Date APR").